-Franklin Ghost Town 3.2-mile
+3. Franklin Ghost Town – 3.2 miles

 South of Seattle, near the small town of Black Diamond, lie remnants of a time gone by.
 Spend the day hiking through lush forests and gushing waterfalls to find abandoned railroad cars, large bridges, old buildings, and a spooky graveyard.
 From the late 1800s to the early 1900s, the town of Franklin was a thriving coal mining community, but today it exists simply for people to enjoy and explore at their leisure.
 This property is on private land and parking costs $5 per car.

-Dash Point State Park multiple trails
+4. Dash Point State Park – multiple trail lengths

 Nestled on Puget Sound just north of Tacoma lies one of Seattle’s best-kept secrets.
 Sandy beaches and an extensive trail system make for a day of fun.
 You wouldn’t know that you’re just minutes from urban action.
 This is a great trail to hit at sunset as you can watch the sun dip below the Puget Sound waters and watch the forest come alive during golden hour.
 Wander around the trails as you please, or choose a specific track to follow.

 Let Three Tree Point Bed & Breakfast be your basecamp for exploring all that Seattle has to offer.
 This upscale B&B is just half an hour away from Dash Point State Park and is close to several other bayfront parks, perfect for picnicking, biking, and hiking around the area.
-Return to your luxurious rooms after a long day, unwind in the hot tub, and watch the sunset over the Sound.
+Return to your luxurious room after a long day, unwind in the hot tub, and watch the sunset over the Sound.

-Lime Kiln Trail 6.7-mile
+7. Lime Kiln Trail – 6.7 miles

 Because of the deep timber and mining history of Washington, old railroads were built throughout Seattle and reached far into the Cascade Mountains.
 Up past Everett, just outside the small community of Granite Falls, lies an old Lime Kiln that is accessible through the old railroad path through the mountains.
 Artifacts from saws to cast iron stoves to old bricks have been found all over the trail.
-Walk along the river through groves of ferns and blackberries and the 20-foot tall, moss-covered lime kiln will appear almost camouflaged in the surroundings.
+Walk along the river through groves of ferns and blackberries.
+The 20-foot tall, moss-covered lime kiln will appear almost camouflaged in the surroundings.

-Cherry Creek Falls 4.9-mile
+8. Cherry Creek Falls – 4.9 miles

 Stay at the Hideaway Lodge Bed & Breakfast in Woodinville and you’ll be minutes away from hikes all over Eastern Seattle.
 Less than half an hour from Cherry Creek Falls and a quick trip over to other favorites make this the perfect getaway for outdoor explorers.
 Come back to your cozy accommodations and relax before hitting the town for the evening.

-Melmont Ghost Town 7.9-mile
+10. Melmont Ghost Town – 7.9 miles

+Hit the trails around the Emerald City and let Washington INNSiders guide you to the perfect retreat, cozy bed & breakfast, or rustic country inn for your Seattle vacation!
 While we have highlighted a couple of Seattle inns to accommodate you during your trip, the Washington INNSiders boasts an exhaustive list of independent inns all over Seattle so you can pick out the ideal B&B, inn, or hotel for your dream getaway.
 All our member properties are inspected and approved so you are sure to find the perfect place to stay.
 Plan your getaway today!